adalinama/Predicting-Recipes-Ratings/README.md

 The R-squared score measures the proportion of the variance in the target variable that is predictable from the features.
 A higher R-squared score indicates a better fit of the model to the data.
 However, a R-squared can be negative when the model performs worse than a horizontal line.
 For the training set, the R-squared score is 0.0024, and for the test set, it is -0.0026.
 Because of this, one of our goals for the Final Model is to improve this score.

-The model's performance tells us that the RMSE values have a relatively low prediction error.
-However, the low R-squared scores indicate that the model may not have a significant amount of variance in the target variable based on the given features.

 ## Final Model
 For our final model, we chose to include 2 new features: